-5.1.
-Unless otherwise ordered by a joint determination made by the Chairman and Vice Chairman, nominations referred to the Committee shall be held for at least 14 calendar days before being voted on by the Committee.

-5.2.
-Each member of the Committee shall be promptly furnished a copy of all nominations referred to the Committee.

-5.3.
-Nominees who are invited to appear before the Committee shall be heard in public session, except as provided in Rule 2.1.

-5.4.
-No confirmation hearing shall be held sooner than seven calendar days after receipt of the background questionnaire, financial disclosure statement, and responses to additional pre-hearing questions, if transmitted, unless the time limit is waived by a majority vote of the Committee.

-5.5.
-The Committee vote to report a nomination shall not be sooner than 48 hours after the Committee has received transcripts of the confirmation hearing and responses to post-hearing questions for the record, if transmitted, unless the time limit is waived by unanimous consent of the Committee.

-5.6.
-No nomination shall be reported to the Senate unless the nominee has filed a response to the Committee's background questionnaire and financial disclosure statement with the Committee.
+- 5.1.
+Unless otherwise ordered by a joint determination made by the Chairman and Vice Chairman, nominations referred to the Committee shall be held for at least 14 calendar days before being voted on by the Committee. - 5.2.
+Each member of the Committee shall be promptly furnished a copy of all nominations referred to the Committee. - 5.3.
+Nominees who are invited to appear before the Committee shall be heard in public session, except as provided in Rule 2.1. - 5.4.
+Unless otherwise ordered by a joint determination made by the Chairman and Vice Chairman, no confirmation hearing shall be held sooner than seven calendar days after receipt of the background questionnaire, financial disclosure statement, and responses to additional prehearing questions, if transmitted. - 5.5.
+The Committee vote to report a nomination shall not be sooner than 48 hours after the Committee has received transcripts of the confirmation hearing and responses to post-hearing questions for the record, if transmitted, unless the time limit is waived by unanimous consent of the Committee. - 5.6.
+No nomination shall be reported to the Senate unless the nominee has filed a response to the Committee's background questionnaire and financial disclosure statement with the Committee and has undergone a background investigation. - 5.7.
+The Committee shall make public the vote of each member on a nomination reported to the Senate.